 7. Lead generation

-The Conversions objective is a great choice for ecommerce businesses that want to drive sales.
-The objectives formerly called Website Conversions and Dynamic Ads both fall under the current Conversions objective.
+The conversions objective is a great choice for ecommerce businesses that want to drive sales.
+The objectives formerly called website conversions and dynamic ads both are a part of the current conversions objective.
 If you want to optimize for people completing a specific action in your app and you have the Facebook SDK installed, you should use conversions as your objective.

 How to create Instagram ads

-- Link your Instagram account to your Facebook page
+- Link your Instagram business profile to your Facebook page

 - Create an Instagram ad campaign